AbhishekGNair/AbhishekGNair/README.md

 - *The Psychology of Money* by Morgan Hausel
 - *The Happiness Trap* by Dr Russ Harris
-- *The Obstacle is the Way* by Ryan Holiday
+- *The Daily Stoic* by Ryan Holiday

 ### Places